Hazelava/Waste-Management/README.md

 - 👋 Hi, I’m @Hazelava
-- 👀 I’m interested in
+- 👀 I’m interested in coding, building websites, and creating small games
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning computer science and different fields to fit in one parallely i am learning diiferent programming language , cybersecurity as well
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on "I’m looking to collaborate on web development projects, coding challenges, and creating fun small games."
-- 📫 How to reach me ...
+- 📫 How to reach me , you can reach me through github
 - 😄 Pronouns: she
-- ⚡ Fun fact:
+- ⚡ Fun fact:  I love blending creativity and code to build interactive websites and small games!

 <!---
-Hazelava/Hazelava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Hazelava/Hazelava is a ✨ special ✨ repository because its `README.md` "WASTE MANAGEMENT WESITE" appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+WASTE MANAGEMENT SYSTEM WEBSITE

+HTML

 <!DOCTYPE html>
 <html lang="en">